PAGE TITLE SECTION - PART 2

 Our Comprehensive 20-Step Exterior Painting Process

-- Once you have selected your colors, we will gladly offer input with regard to the finish and type of paint that should be used.
+- Once you have selected your exterior paint color scheme, we will gladly offer input with regard to the finish and type of paint that should be used.
 Samples can be applied if requested for an additional cost; allowing you a chance to experience the color before the work begins.

 - We ask that you close all windows and storm windows.
 If you are unable to close the windows, we will make arrangements with you to get this step completed.

-- Prior to applying any paint, we will protect all plants, furniture and grills with drop cloths or plastic coverings.
+- Prior to applying any paint, we will protect your curb appeal including all plants, furniture and grills with drop cloths or plastic coverings.

 - We will remove all shutters when applicable or required.

 - One of the most important steps in the exterior painting process is preparing the surface.
 We will wash the house to remove dirt and mildew.
 A biodegradable detergent or bleach may be used if the mildew is extensive.
 Drying time may vary, but typically the house is ready for paint the next morning.

 - We will scrape and scuff sand the surface to remove all the old paint.